Fountains of Wayne (album)

 Fountains of Wayne is the debut studio album by the American rock band Fountains of Wayne.
 It was released on TAG Recordings, Scratchie Records, and Atlantic Records in 1996.
+A reissue of the vinyl was released on Yep Roc Records.

 Background

-College friends Chris Collingwood and Adam Schlesinger had formed two failing bands before reconvening in Manhattan, where Collingwood wrote future Fountains of Wayne songs "Joe Rey", "Leave the Biker" and "Radiation Vibe" in a half a day, then met with Schlesinger over drinks in order to start another band.
+College friends Chris Collingwood and Adam Schlesinger had formed two failing bands before reconvening in Manhattan, where Collingwood wrote future Fountains of Wayne songs "Joe Rey", "Leave the Biker" and "Radiation Vibe" in half a day, then met with Schlesinger over drinks in order to start another band.
 According to Collingwood, "Basically, we started all this by writing a bunch of titles on bar napkins and trying to get the other guy to laugh.
 We'd get drunk and just sit there writing and laughing.
 We wound up with a list of hundreds of titles.
 Then we'd decide between the two of us who was going to take which song, and then meet the next night and see what we'd come up with."
 Eventually it took a week to write the songs that were included on their debut album.

 Recording

-Fountains of Wayne was recorded when the band was just a duo, before the recruitment of drummer Brian Young and guitarist Jody Porter to the band.
+Fountains of Wayne was recorded when the band was just a duo, before drummer Brian Young and guitarist Jody Porter were recruited to the band.
 (Young and Porter are listed as bandmembers on later reissues of the record, but not on the original release.)
-Collingwood and Schlesinger provide all the instrumentation on the recording, except for the bass guitar parts, which were performed by guest bassist Danny Weinkauf, ex-The Belltower.
+Collingwood and Schlesinger provide all the instrumentation on the recording, except for the bass guitar parts, which were performed by guest bassist Danny Weinkauf, ex-the Belltower.
 Schlesinger and Porter had also been members of The Belltower, and Weinkauf later played with Lincoln before joining They Might Be Giants.
 Dominique Durand of the band Ivy, of which Schlesinger was also a member, provided backing vocals on "Survival Car".

 In 2016, Schlesinger explained the recording process: "On the recording, I was playing drums, Danny was playing bass and Chris was playing guitar.
 Then Chris and I would take turns doing some overdubs on guitar or a little keys.
 After we made the record, Danny decided to do other stuff (he’s now been touring and recording with They Might Be Giants for many years), and that’s when we found Jody and Brian and switched the line-up around, and I started playing bass."

 The album's recording took a week and cost 5,000 dollars, with more money spent on mixing.
 According to Collingwood, "It was deliberate that we were going to write the album and record it quickly, before we had time to think about anything.
 Prior to this, Adam and I had both been careful, serious songwriters, in the vein of Simon & Garfunkel.
 We were much more careful about the arrangements and everything.
 But when we decided to make this record quickly and spontaneously, we figured that since doing it so fast was such a stupid idea, the band needed a stupid name as well."